Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Nunito, Helvetica Neue.

 Created by Mark Simonson, Proxima Nova is a classic.
-It’s lightweight, it complements pretty much any design and it’s reliable.
+It’s lightweight, complements pretty much any website design, and is reliable.

 Some might say that Proxima Nova lacks character, but we see it as an elegant, minimalist font.
-It complements more eccentric and expressive store designs meant to bring forth images.
+It fits in well with more eccentric and expressive store designs that are more image-heavy.

 Take a look at Fashion Nova’s product page using Proxima Nova: